MUSEUM GUIDE | CABANA TRAVEL | CABANA MAGAZINE

 INTERVIEW BY EMMA BECQUE | CABANA TRAVEL | 01 NOVEMBER 2024

 The Victoria and Albert Museum’s jewellery collection, one of the world’s finest, captures centuries of human artistry and innovation.
-It is meticulously curated by Helen Molesworth, the museum’s senior jewellery curator, under whose care it becomes more than a display—rather, a chronicle of stories.
-A few spotlighted items include Queen Victoria’s wedding coronet, Cartier’s Tutti Frutti bracelet and a golden Irish Bronze Age collar dating back to 800-700 BC.
+It is meticulously curated by Helen Molesworth, the museum’s senior jewellery curator and her team, under whose care it becomes more than a display—rather, a chronicle of stories.
+A few spotlighted items include Queen Victoria’s wedding coronet, bandeau tiara and a golden Irish Bronze Age collar dating back to 800-700 BC.
 Together, these pieces chart the evolution of design, fashions, and symbolism across cultures and eras.

 The Shannongrove Gorget Collar 800 BC-700 BC (made) © Victoria and Albert Museum, London

 "This ceremonial collar with two gold sun disks likely held profound symbolism.
-It is one of only eleven gold gorgets from this era, and its design includes a unique fold at the front—an intentional feature added at the burial—and an intricate rivet mechanism that secures it.
-I recently had the opportunity to examine it in detail while it was displayed at the British Museum’s Stonehenge exhibition.
+It is one of only eleven gold gorgets from this era, and its design bears a unique fold at the front—an intentional feature added at the burial—and an intricate rivet mechanism that secures it.
+I recently had the opportunity to examine it in detail while it was undergoing conservation.
 The ancient technology is astonishing and a testament to the skill of its creators."

 The Londonderry Jewels